loicmorvan/Windsor/docs/fluent-registration-api.md

 ## Requirements

 `Castle.Core.dll` and `Castle.Windsor.dll` are both required.
-You need to add a using directive to `Castle.MicroKernel.Registration` in order to use this API.
-The examples which follow assume you have created the Windsor Container thusly:
+You need to add a using directive to `Castle.Windsor.MicroKernel.Registration` in order to use this API.
+The examples which follow assume you have created the
+Windsor Container thusly:

 ```csharp